TheOriginalGeez/Cupid/README.md

 When inside this menu press TAB to back out of any config screens.

-### A Matter of Time

-In the _General_ tab under the _Symbol 1_ section enable the following:

-- Show Moon Phases
-- Show Seasons

-In the _Display_ tab under the _all_ section click Load Preset and select _Arrange as list_.

 ### AGO

 Set these to your personal preferences.
 (If you don't know what to change just disable persistent arrows.)